Gabrielle Union Calls Out Commenter for Confusing Her With Brandy

 The Instagram user's comment appears to have since been deleted.

-Earlier this week, it was announced that Gabrielle would be joining the judging panel on America's Got Talent alongside Julianne Hough.
+Earlier this week, it was announced that Gabrielle will be joining the judging panel on America's Got Talent alongside Julianne Hough.

 Simon Cowell and Howie Mandel will return as judges on the reality series, with Brooklyn Nine-Nine star Terry Crews serving as the host.